Brain Injury Services

-The Brain Injury Association of the Ottawa Valley is a non-profit organization, which exists for the needs of families and survivors of brain injury in the Ottawa Valley regions
+The Brain Injury Association of the Ottawa Valley is a non-profit organization that helps acquired brain injury survivors reconnect with their environment.

 The Children's Hospital of Eastern Ontario is a pediatric health and research center providing outstanding family-centered patient care, pioneering breakthrough research, and training the health care professionals of tomorrow

-March of Dimes is a community-based rehabilitation and advocacy charity for people with physical disabilities.
-Their goal is to enhance the independence and community participation of people with physical disabilities every day through a wide range of programs and services across the province.
+March of Dimes is a community-based rehabilitation and advocacy charity.
+Their goal is to enhance the independence and community participation of people with physical disabilities through a range of programs and services.

 Brain Injury Community Re-entry (Niagara) Inc. (BICR) is a non-profit organization that provides support services and rehabilitation to individuals living with the effects of an acquired brain injury.